 The condition of the Indian peasant gradually worsened during the 17th and 18th centuries.
 Nobles made heavy demands on the peasants and cruelly oppressed them, often in violation of official regulations.

 Many ruined peasants formed roving bands of robbers and adventurers, often under the leadership of the zamindars, and thus undermined law and order and the efficiency of the Mughal administration.

 During the 18th century, the Mughal army lacked discipline and fighting morale.

 Lack of finance made it difficult to maintain a large army.
 Its soldiers and officers were not paid for many months.

 The civil wars resulted in the death of many brilliant commanders and brave and experienced soldiers.
 Thus, the army, the ultimate sanction of an empire, and the pride of the Great Mughals were so weakened that it could no longer curb the ambitious chiefs and nobles or defend the Empire from foreign aggression.

 A series of foreign invasions affected Mughal Empire very badly.
 Attacks by Nadir Shah and Ahmad Shah Abdali, which were themselves the consequences of the weakness of the Empire, drained the Empire of its wealth, ruined its trade and industry in the North, and almost destroyed its military power.

 The emergence of the British challenge took away the last hope of the revival of the crisis-ridden Empire.

-For better understanding (of the decline of Mughal Empire), the subsequent lectures (kept under the following headings) describe feeble Mughal Emperors, their weaknesses, and faulty activities −
+For a better understanding (of the decline of the Mughal Empire), the subsequent lectures (kept under the following headings) describe feeble Mughal Emperors, their weaknesses, and faulty activities −

 - Bahadur Shah I